Rana Creek Preserve: Conservation

-The conservancy is conducting baseline environmental assessments to guide long-term stewardship.
-Priorities include protecting vernal ponds, oak regeneration, and wildlife corridors between the Salinas Valley and Los Padres National Forest.
-Cattle grazing remains under review as part of ecological planning.
+Conservation priorities at the preserve include vernal pools, oak regeneration, and wildlife corridors between the Salinas Valley and Los Padres National Forest.
+Cattle grazing continues on parts of the preserve.

-The preserve’s 9,000-square-foot conference center may be repurposed as a land-stewardship institute.

-The 2023 acquisition itself was recognized as part of California’s “30x30” conservation initiative.

 Recreation

-Public access is anticipated following environmental review, but as of 2025 the preserve remains closed except by permission.
-The conservancy has begun hosting monthly volunteer days and seasonal guided hikes in partnership with community groups, with plans for expanded hiking and educational programs once the preserve is fully open.
+As of 2026 the preserve remains closed except by permission.
+The conservancy has hosted monthly volunteer days and seasonal guided hikes in partnership with community groups.

 Education and programs

-Educational activities at the preserve began prior to its full public opening.
-Local nonprofits have arranged docent-led tours and school field programs, reflecting the conservancy’s emphasis on free access to nature.
-Outreach presentations on restoration at Rana Creek have also been hosted by the California Native Plant Society.
+Local nonprofits have arranged docent-led tours and school field programs.
+Outreach presentations on restoration at Rana Creek have been hosted by the California Native Plant Society Monterey Bay Chapter.